Academics & Coursework

-- Joint degree students may count two Engineering courses (from an approved list), taken during the second or third year of Law study, as 6 semester hours of advanced credit towards the JD requirement.
-These classes will count as two of the four courses that Law students generally may apply from outside of the Law School towards the JD degree.
+- Joint degree students may count up to four (4) Engineering courses (from an approved list), taken during the second or third year of Law study, towards the JD.

 Students must register for courses in each program during each program’s registration period and according to each program’s registration rules and procedures.

 Students must be aware of the differences in these procedures:

 - Students register for Law courses through Penn Law School’s standard registration system.

 - These registration periods are typically held at the same time for the spring semester (in the fall), but will require student action in the two systems.